 Most medicine graduates undertake the two-year UK Foundation Programme after graduation in order to practise medicine in the UK.
 This programme bridges the gap between medical school and specialty or general practice training.

 Once you've successfully completed the Foundation programme, you'll receive a Foundation Programme Certificate of Completion (FPCC).
 The majority of doctors then start further training immediately, choosing to follow either general practice or a specialty.
 The number of years you'll spend in training varies - approximately three years for GP training and around five to eight years for specialties.

 Many of the specialty programmes are initially broad, but as training progresses doctors can specialise in a particular area, such as cardiology or paediatrics.
-For more information on the range of specialties available, see Health Careers.
+For more information on the range of specialties available, see NHS Health Careers.

 What do medicine graduates do?